Evangelical Reformed Church, Klaipėda: History

 The first information about the Protestant Reformation in Klaipėda dates back to the time of the Swedish occupation of Klaipėda.
 Nevertheless, even earlier individual Scottish merchants of the Protestant Reformation faith had already settled in Klaipėda as in the 17th century there were three or four families of them, who supported a house priest and teacher, Johann Wendelin de Rodem, who came from the Electoral Palatinate.

 In 1661, Johann Wendelin de Rodem received permission from the Prince-elector, Frederick William, to come to Klaipėda every quarter to pastor the Protestant Reformats.
 After Johann Wendelin de Rodem's death on April 18, 1666, the small community of the Klaipėda Protestant Reformats in 1667 received the privilege of the regional government to buy a private house in which their preacher would hold services and Petr Figulus Jablonský was invited by Prince Bogusław Radziwiłł to preach in the same year.
 Jablonský was born in Jablunkov, Kingdom of Bohemia, on the Moravian border, and was the son-in-law of the famous Czech educator John Amos Comenius.

 During the Great Fire of November 1678, the church and the residential building used for Protestant Reformats services burned down, and later services were held in the Lutheran castle and garrison church, until Andreas Jurskis (hailing from Lithuania proper) was able to consecrate a new brick church decorated with a small tower in 1683, the cornerstone of which was laid on July 12, 1681.
 This church was built on the site where later during the Soviet era after World War II an apartment building was built instead of the church (Tiltų St. 19).

-After Andreas Jurskis, the famous doctor Adam Samuel Hartman worked as preacher, who was born in 1627 in Prague and studied in Toruń, later was a preacher in Leszno, received a doctoral degree from the University of Oxford and died on May 29, 1691, in Rotterdam.
+After Andreas Jurskis, the famous doctor Adam Samuel Hartmann worked as preacher, who was born in 1627 in Prague and studied in Toruń, later was a preacher in Leszno, received a doctoral degree from the University of Oxford and died on May 29, 1691, in Rotterdam.
 Not only the clergy of the community, but also its members came from distant lands, mainly from England, Scotland, Holland, and France.